-Your leg will be placed in a long lever brace after the operation.
+Your leg will be placed in a Splint then later a long lever brace after the operation.
 It needs to be worn 24 hours a day.
 It is only to be removed for bathing (when the wounds are healed).
 When bathing, a support must be placed under the knee to stop it from straightening fully.